riyayamp3/DFA_Visualizer/README.md

 ## 📌 What is this?

 The **DFA Visualizer** is a desktop application built with **pure Java and JavaFX** that automatically constructs and animates a Deterministic Finite Automaton (DFA) based on a language condition entered by the user.
+Simulation starts.

 Instead of drawing DFAs by hand, you can:
 - Type a condition like `ends with abb`